jschof1/adapt-theme-odi/README.md

 # adapt-theme-odi-generic

-This theme is adapted from the adapt vanilla theme
+This theme is adapted from the adapt vanilla theme.
+The bower.json file version details which base version of the vanilla this theme is in sync with.
+Please refer to the readme and notes from vanilla for more details on features.
+The README here only explains what is different.

 ## Settings overview